The Meseta

 Hontanas

-After Arroyo San Bol, it’s another five kilometers to Hontanas.
-Hontanas is one of those classic pilgrim villages.
-Most villages along the Camino are built on hilltops—you see them from a distance, a goal on the horizon—but not this one.
+After Arroyo San Bol, it’s another five kilometres to Hontanas.
+Hontanas is another one of those classic pilgrim villages.
+Most villages along the Camino are built on hilltops; you see them from a distance, a goal on the horizon, but not this one.
 Hontanas hides in a shallow ravine, tucked into the land itself.
 It seems to appear from nowhere, a sudden gift.
-You’re walking through empty space, and then—there it is.
+You’re walking through empty space, and then, there it is.

 There’s something magical about entering Hontanas.
 It’s one of my favourite stops on the Camino.
 Right in the middle of the main street, there’s a small bar that sells the coldest beer on the whole Camino.
-Perfect on a hot day.
-You walk in, grab a frosty mug straight from the freezer, and they’ll pull you a pint.
+Walk in, grab a frosty mug straight from the freezer, and they’ll pull you a pint.
 For a moment, I feel like I’m back in Ireland.
-Then I sit outside and people-watch as my pilgrim friends straggle into town, dusty and smiling.
+Then I sit outside in the sun and people watch as your pilgrim friends straggle into town, dusty and smiling.

 The bar doubles as an albergue, so if you have a few beers in the midday sun, you can sneak off for a siesta before the communal meal next door.
-Hontanas is the kind of place I could easily spend a few idle days—a village lost in time.
-There are other places to stay too—a solid municipal albergue and a couple of more luxurious ones—but El Puntido is my favourite.
-It’s got the right mix of charm and welcome.
+Hontanas is the kind of place I could easily spend a few idle days, a village lost in time.
+There are other places to stay as well, including a solid municipal albergue and a couple of more luxurious options, but El Puntido is my favourite.

 Albergue El Puntido